 Laura Poms, PhD

-Laura Wheeler Poms is an Associate Professor and Undergraduate Program Director in Global and Community Health at George Mason University.
+Laura Wheeler Poms is an Associate Professor, Undergraduate Program Director, and Graduate Program Director in Global and Community Health at George Mason University.
 She is an occupational health psychologist focusing on how an individual's work environment influences physical and mental health.
 Her research interests also include the scholarship of teaching and learning, with an emphasis on student self-efficacy, active learning and STEM education.
 She is the co-author of Understanding Epidemiology, now in its second edition, which is one of the only textbooks specifically designed to teach epidemiology to undergraduate students.
 She is a George Mason University Stearns Center for Teaching and Learning faculty fellow, working with colleagues to implement active learning strategies in STEM courses.
 She was a 2018 Mason Teaching Excellence Award winner and a 2016 College of Health and Human Services Master Teacher Award winner.

 - Member, Center for Well Being Learning Community, George Mason University, 2014-present